Yogarajan12/Yogarajan12/README.md

-**Yogarajan Sivakumar** — Machine Learning Researcher in Interpretable and Uncertainty-Aware AI
+**Yogarajan Sivakumar** — AI/ML Researcher in Interpretable and Uncertainty-Aware AI

 Yogarajan Sivakumar is a machine learning researcher working at the intersection of interpretable, uncertainty-aware artificial intelligence and its application to clinical and biomedical problems, with a growing focus on mechanistic interpretability and AI safety.
 He holds an MS in Computer Engineering with an AI specialization from Stevens Institute of Technology (2026) and a BEng in Electrical Engineering from the National University of Singapore (2024).